 A null-pointer dereference takes place when a pointer with a value of NULL is used as though it pointed to a valid memory location.
 This is a special case of accessing storage via an invalid pointer.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: